 This post contains affiliate links marked with a * and links I may have received payment for.

 I can remember having no clue what I should do about gifts for teachers when my eldest was just finishing pre-school, and to be honest it was kind of the same when he finished Foundation.

 Is it one big present?
 But what about the other class teacher that he’s had lots of involvement with?
 And should I give gifts to all the teaching assistants separately too?
 Help!

 I know, I know, the teachers out there would say they don’t expect it, but I’m not about to be the only parent who doesn’t make at least a little bit of effort.

-Plus my eldest’s key worker has been great.
+Plus my eldest’s preschool key worker was great.
 I knew I liked her when she immediately sussed the way to peel a sobbing three year old off my thigh was to get the dinosaur box out.
-I mean, if anything can distract my eldest, it’s an in depth discussion over the thigh-bone length of an Argentinosaurus.
+I mean, if anything could distract my eldest, it’s an in depth discussion over the thigh-bone length of an Argentinosaurus.
 A discussion that goes on long enough for me to leg it out the door.

 What teacher gift do I buy?

 But what exactly are we supposed to give the teachers as an end of year gift?

 Seems handmade gifts go down well.
 But clearly they don’t know me at all if they think that’s a good idea.
 Nobody would want anything handmade that I’ve been involved in.
 Believe me.